svo/typescript-sprint-zero/README.md

 #### Testing

-- High test coverage is expected (80%+ as configured in Jest)
+- 100% test coverage is required (enforced by Jest configuration)
 - Tests should be meaningful and not just aim to increase coverage
 - Mocks/stubs should be used where necessary to isolate behavior
 - Tests should include only one assertion per test case